 How much will it cost me to bring a claim?

 New Jersey law allows South Jersey Auto Accident Lawyers to handle cases on a contingency basis, which means that my firm will only get paid if I win a recovery on your behalf.
 We also pay costs like fees for police reports and expert witnesses as they come due.
 The law in New Jersey allows law firms to charge 1/3 of the recovery after costs are deducted for any settlement or verdict below $500,000.
 New Jersey law lowers the fee percentage for recoveries above $500,000.
-The full text of the law can be found at Rules of General Application 1:21-7.

 Common Causes of South Jersey Auto Accidents

 - Texting and driving

 - Reckless speeding or other unsafe behavior

 - Disobeying stop signs and red traffic lights

 - Underriding (driving under) a truck or tractor trailer

 There are two questions that I am frequently asked since becoming a South Jersey Auto Accident Lawyer over 25 years ago.
 One of the questions is a variation of “Can I sue even though New Jersey has No-Fault auto insurance?”
 The other question is along the lines of “Why does my mother’s auto policy have to pay my medical bills when her car was not even involved in the accident?”
 These questions somewhat surprisingly require a similar answer that explains what exactly is No-Fault Auto Insurance.